robertmaidstone/gr-circadian-transcriptome/Fig1/Fig1_dataprocessing/README.md

 Code to process omics data used for figure 1

-## 01_ProcessDiffbindChIP.R
+## 00_Diffbind_dbacount_TFs.R

-Creates RPKM and read tables as well as control corrected versions for each timepoint.
-Whilst filtering out black listed regions
+Counts RNA-seq data onto promoter regions.

 Requires:
 -   RNA_promoters.bed - promoter regions for reads to be counted on
--   samplesheet_TFs_nocontrol.csv - sample sheet of data files to be counted (example given)
+-   samplesheet_TFs_nocontrol.csv - sample sheet of data files to be counted (example given in repository)

 Creates:
 -   promoter_counts_nov19.RData